 Reconcile Your Financials Regularly

 To keep in compliance and maximize your ability to increase COGS eligible expenses, it is important to be reconciling and preparing your financials at least quarterly, but monthly is ideal.
-This can be easily done with software like QuickBooks.
+However, this can be easily done with software like QuickBooks.
 For a more complicated business with many invoices and expenses, consider hiring someone as this can take valuable time away from working in your business.
-Missed tax deductions from inaccurate books increase your taxable income and are essentially like throwing money away.
+Moreover, missed tax deductions from inaccurate books increase your taxable income and are essentially like throwing money away.

 Check out our tips and best practices for cannabis accounting.